ebad-arshad/MERN-School-Management-System/README.md

 ```

 ✅ Automatically triggers when you push to GitHub
-✅ Builds, tests, and pushes Docker images to Docker Hub
+✅ Builds, and pushes Docker images to Docker Hub
 ✅ Deploys the latest version to Kubernetes

 ---